 The amount that an individual can invest in an ISA depends on the tax year in which the investment is registered.
-In the 2015/16 tax year, the maximum investment allowed is £15,240.

 There are two types of ISA: a cash ISA and a stocks and shares ISA (you must be over 16 for a cash ISA and over 18 for a stocks and shares ISA).
 You can save anything up to the maximum amount in one type of ISA account or split the allowance across both types.

 Cash ISAs are offered by banks and building societies and are different to normal deposit accounts in that any interest earned is not subject to tax.
 The stocks and shares ISA, on the other hand, can include shares in companies, unit trusts, investment funds, corporate bonds and government bonds.

 ISAs are exempt from capital gains tax on increased capital values.
 They are also exempt from higher and additional rate income tax on dividends, although the 10 per cent standard rate income tax will still be applied.